infor-design/enterprise-wc/src/ids-pager/README.md

 ### &lt;ids-pager-section&gt;
 - no applicable attributes that are user-controlled.

-### &lt;ids-pager-numberlist&gt;
+### &lt;ids-pager-number-list&gt;
-- `disabled` whether to override the natural or parent-disabled functionality to specifically disable the number buttons in this component.
+- `disabled` {boolean} whether to override the natural or parent-disabled functionality to specifically disable the number buttons in this component.

 ### &lt;ids-pager-button&gt;
+- `disabled` {boolean} whether to override natural or parent-disabled functionality to specifically disable this button.

+### &lt;ids-pager-input&gt;
-- `disabled` whether to override natural or parent-disabled functionality to specifically disable this button.
+- `disabled` {boolean} whether to override natural or parent-disabled functionality to specifically disable this button.

 ## Themeable Parts